rxweb/rxweb/docs/reactive-form-validators/validation-validators/dataUri.md

 ---
 title: dataUri
-description: dataUri validation decorator allows user to enter the input which is in the proper data URI format.
+description: dataUri validation validator allows user to enter the input which is in the proper data URI format.
 author: rxcontributortwo

 ---